 When is the best time to visit Mexico?

-Mexico is a humongous country and there is no best time to visit Mexico in general.
-When is the best time to visit Cancun, it may not be the best time for visiting Baja California, for example, considering many different factors depending on your interests.
-I will write a series of “Best time to visit …” posts for each main city or area, for your convenience.
+Mexico is a huge country, and there is no best time to visit in general.
+When is the best time to visit Cancun?
+It may not be the best time to visit Baja California, for example, considering many different factors depending on your interests.
+For your convenience, I will write a series of “Best time to visit …” posts for each main city or area.

 Mexico Pueblos Magicos